Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 R | 129 min | Drama, Romance, Sci-Fi

 Several women enter a science fiction author's life over the course of a few years, after the author has lost the woman he considers his one true love.

 (US 2005.)
-All 80, Fans 79, Me 89 = 86.
-Technically, this sort-of-sequel to Wong's arthouse masterpiece In the Mood For Love isn't sci-fi, but it devotes a large chunk to visualizing a sci-fi story written by its lead character, and rather brilliantly so.
+All 80, Fans 79, Me 89 = 86; Maj.
+C10 = 5; TSP = 5.
+Technically, this sequel to Wong's arthouse masterpiece In the Mood For Love (see that first by all means) isn't sci-fi, but it devotes a large chunk to visualizing a sci-fi story written by its lead character, and rather brilliantly so.
 (17 popular.)

 PG-13 | 90 min | Drama, Romance, Sci-Fi

 The near future.
 Like tomorrow.
 In a world marked by closed borders, corporate warriors, and a global computer network, three strangers risk their lives to connect, break through the barriers of technology, and unseal their fates.